yuwen-c/dieta/README.md

 ✨ Different layouts fitting for both mobile and desktop using ```Tachyons```.

 ### Security
-✨ Hash users' password with **Bcrypt**.\
+✨ Hash user's password with **Bcrypt**.\
 ✨ User password hashes are stored seperatly from other data in different tables to reduce the probability of exposing user password.

 ### Internationalization, i18n
 ✨ English and Mandarin version is provided using ```react-i18next``` and ```hooks```\
-－Minimize project size by locating translation files on back-end.
+－Minimize project size by locating translation files on back-end.\
-－Detecting user language automatically.
+－Detecting user language automatically.\
 －Based on i18next which works well with many frontend-frameworks.

 ### Deployment
 ✨ Front-end website deploying to **Netlify**.\
-－ Perfectly for frond-end website, response immediately without waiting to be awakened.
+－ Perfectly for frond-end website, response immediately without waiting to be awakened.\
 ✨ Back-end server deploying to **Heroku**. \
 －Easy to maintain and operate.
 Suitable for traffical level of an non-produce website.